Ohan17/Ohan17/README.md

 Hi, I'm Nam Hoang, a software engineer graduate from HCM University of Technology.
-I'm a passionate indie [game developer](https://ohan.itch.io/).
+I'm a passionate software engineer and indie [game developer](https://ohan.itch.io/).
 I take great care in the experience, architecture, performance and code quality of the things I build.

 📈 my github stats